rcosta-git/rcosta-git.github.io/README.md

 This site below contains a list of resources I've been compiling on financial analysis, quantitative methods, and automated trading.
 [Let me know](mailto:robertcosta378@gmail.com) if you're interested in collaborating.

-## Book References
+## Classic and Historic Literature References

+- Adam Smith's 1776 [An Inquiry into the Nature and Causes of the Wealth of Nations](https://books.google.com/books/about/The_Wealth_of_Nations.html), often abbreviated as *The Wealth of Nations*, is considered his magnum opus and the first modern work that treats economics as a comprehensive system and an academic discipline.
+- Louis Bachelier is credited with being the first person to model the stochastic process now called Brownian motion, as part of his doctoral thesis [The Theory of Speculation (Théorie de la spéculation, defended in 1900)](https://drive.google.com/file/d/0B5LLDy7-d3SKNGI0M2E0NGItYzFlMS00NGU2LWE2ZDAtODc3MDY3MzdiNmY0/view?resourcekey=0-Lt7g2RprpC0KqoGgzQ17nQ).
+- Charles Dow published 255 editorials in the Wall Street Journal analyzing American stock market data using technical analysis, forming the foundations of what is now called *Dow theory*.
+William Hamilton expanded upon Dow theory in [The Stock Market Barometer](https://stock-market-observations.com/wp-content/uploads/2013/02/the-stock-market-barometer-by-william-hamilton.pdf) (1922).
+- Richard Schabacker continued the work of Dow and Hamilton in [Technical Analysis and Stock Market Profits](https://themarket101.wordpress.com/wp-content/uploads/2012/12/technical-analysis-and-stock-market-profits.pdf) (1932).
+- Benjamin Graham and David Dodd laid out the foundations of fundamental analysis in [Security Analysis: Principles and Technique](https://glenbradford.com/files/Stocks/security-analysis-benjamin-graham-6th-edition-pdf-february-24-2010-12-08-am-3-0-meg.pdf) (1934).
+Graham further developed value investing in [The Intelligent Investor](https://yourknowledgedigest.org/wp-content/uploads/2020/04/the-intelligent-investor.pdf) (1949).
+- [The General Theory of Employment, Interest, and Money](https://www.files.ethz.ch/isn/125515/1366_keynestheoryofemployment.pdf) (1936) by John Maynard Keynes replaced the neoclassical understanding of employment with Keynes' view that demand, and not supply, is the driving factor determining levels of employment.
+- Alfred Cowles founded Yale's Cowles Commission for Research in Economics, which advanced the field of econometrics in the 20th century.
+Two notable of his notable publications in *Econometrica* are [Stock Market Forecasting](https://www.jstor.org/stable/1905433) (1944) and [A Revision of Previous Conclusions Regarding Stock Price Behavior](https://www.jstor.org/stable/1907573) (1960).
+- In 1948, Robert Edwards and John Magee published [Technical Analysis of Stock Trends](https://vdthangmeomeo.wordpress.com/wp-content/uploads/2014/08/edwards-magee-technical-analysis-of-stock-trends-9th-edition.pdf).
+- The Markowitz model of portfolio management was put forward by Harry Markowitz in 1952 in [Portfolio Selection: Efficient Diversification of Investments](https://www.math.hkust.edu.hk/~maykwok/courses/ma362/07F/markowitz_JF.pdf).
+- One of Milton Friedman's most popular works, [A Theory of the Consumption Function](https://www.nber.org/books-and-chapters/theory-consumption-function) (1957), challenged traditional Keynesian viewpoints about the household.
+He went on to publish [Capitalism and Freedom](http://pombo.free.fr/friedman2002.pdf) (1962), in which he argues for economic freedom as a precondition for political freedom.
+- William Sharpe was one of the originators of the capital asset pricing model (CAPM) in his [Capital Asset Prices: A Theory of Market Equilibrium under Conditions of Risk](https://onlinelibrary.wiley.com/doi/10.1111/j.1540-6261.1964.tb02865.x) (1964), despite it originally being rejected for publication.
+He developed the Sharpe ratio for evaluating returns on risk in [Mutual Fund Performance](http://www.stat.ucla.edu/~nchristo/statistics_c183_c283/sharpe__mutual_fund_performance.pdf) (1966).
+- The science of bond analysis was largely developed by Martin Leibowitz and Sidney Homer's [Inside the Yield Book](https://archive.org/details/insideyieldbookn00home) (1972).
-- For fundamental analysis, look at Murphy's [Technical Analysis of the Financial Markets: A Comprehensive Guide to Trading Methods and Applications](https://github.com/ShamaUgale/myBooks/blob/master/John%20J%20Murphy%20-%20Technical%20Analysis%20Of%20The%20Financial%20Markets.pdf).
+- For a modern guide to technical analysis, take a look at John Murphy's [Technical Analysis of the Financial Markets: A Comprehensive Guide to Trading Methods and Applications](https://github.com/ShamaUgale/myBooks/blob/master/John%20J%20Murphy%20-%20Technical%20Analysis%20Of%20The%20Financial%20Markets.pdf) (1999).
-- For technical analysis, check out Graham and Dodd's [Security Analysis: Principles and Technique](https://glenbradford.com/files/Stocks/security-analysis-benjamin-graham-6th-edition-pdf-february-24-2010-12-08-am-3-0-meg.pdf).
-- For bonds and yields, the standard is Leibowitz and Homer's [Inside the Yield Book](https://archive.org/details/insideyieldbookn00home).
-- The best book I know on machine learning is Bishop's [Pattern Recognition and Machine Learning](https://www.microsoft.com/en-us/research/uploads/prod/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf).
+- For an overview of the current state of macroeconomics, see Brian Snowdon and Howard Vane's [Modern Macroeconomics](https://www.ricardopanza.com.ar/files/macro2/Modern_Macroeconomics_Snowdon___Vane_05.pdf) (2005) and Sanjay Chugh's [Modern Macroeconomics](https://nibmehub.com/opac-service/pdf/read/Modern%20Macroeconomics.pdf) (2015).

+## Books on trading
-- Some good books include "High Probability Trading," "Option Volatility and Pricing," Technical Analysis of the Financial Markets," "Options Trading: The Bible", "Mind over Markets."
+- Some good books on trading include *High Probability Trading*, *Option Volatility and Pricing*, *Options Trading: The Bible*, *Get Rich With Options*, and *Mind over Markets*.
-- For more historical perspectives, I also enjoy reading the Market Wizards books, When Genius Failed, and Michael Lewis's writings from the last few decades such as Liar's Poker.
+- For more historical perspectives on trading, I also enjoyed reading the *Market Wizards* books, *When Genius Failed*, and Michael Lewis's writings from the last few decades such as *Liar's Poker*.
-- Also for more general tips, "The Money Game," "Mastering the Trade" and "Trading in the Zone," or memoirs like "How I Made $2,000,000 in the Stock Market" from Nicolas Darvas and "Reminiscences of a Stock Operator" about Jesse Livermore.
+- Also for more general tips, *The Money Game*, *Mastering the Trade*, and *Trading in the Zone*, or memoirs like *How I Made $2,000,000 in the Stock Market* from Nicolas Darvas and *Reminiscences of a Stock Operator* about Jesse Livermore.

 ## Mathematicians who have had trading success
-- Leibowitz of Inside the Yield Book had a PhD in math before going into finance.
+- Leibowitz of *Inside the Yield Book* had a PhD in math before going into finance.
 - Professor Edward Thorp started one of the first hedge funds based on statistical arbitrage.
-Check out his autobiography "A Man for all Markets," along with "Beat the Dealer" and "Beat the Market."
+Check out his autobiography *A Man for all Markets*, along with *Beat the Dealer* and *Beat the Market*.
 - Alongside Thorp as one of the first "quants" who applied mathematical and algorithmic principals to Wall Street is Jim Simons, known in math for the Chern-Simons form, and famous publicly for his hedge fund Rennaissance Technology and its Medallion Fund.
-His life is chronicled in the biography "The Man Who Solved the Market."
+His life is chronicled in the biography *The Man Who Solved the Market*.

 ## Video References